dipcoat-image/finitedepth/doc/source/config-reference.rst

 .. note::

-    It is possible for you to define your own configuration.
+    You can define your own configuration format which does not follow the structure described here.
 Refer to :ref:`howto-extend-config` page.

-In the rest of this document, members of analysis suite data are described.
+This document describes the members of analysis suite data.
-Each subsection describes the member of upper-level map.
-Refer to the :ref:`tutorial` page for examples.
+Each subsection describes the member of upper-level item.
+Refer to :ref:`tutorial` page for working examples.

 ref_path
 --------

 Type: String.

-Path to the file to get reference image.
+Path to a file which stores reference image.

 Scope of the file format depends on the :class:`ConfigBase` implementation.

+The reference instance is constructed from this reference image and data from ``reference`` field.

 coat_path
 ---------

 Type: String.

-Path to the file to get taret image(s).
+Path to a file which stores taret image(s).

 Scope of the file format depends on the :class:`ConfigBase` implementation.

+The coating layer instances are constructed from these coating layer images and data from ``coatinglayer`` field, using experiment instance from ``experiment`` field as factory.

 reference
 ---------

 Type: Map, optional.

-Parameters for reference instance.

-With the reference image constructed by ``ref_path``, the data in this map construct instance of :class:`ReferenceBase` implementation.
+Type and arguments to construct :class:`ReferenceBase` implementation.
+Defaults to construct :class:`Reference` instance.

+The reference instance is constructed from this data and reference image from ``ref_path`` field.

 .. _config-ref-type: